 So…we issued the call.
 We laid out our vision, and asked the industry to rise up to the challenge of tomorrow’s AI-powered data center.
 Today, we realize the fruits of that collaboration and are excited to announce support for a next-generation storage platform concept called Ceres.

 Ceres.
 This is a 1U NVMe JBOF (just a bunch of flash enclosure) with no single point of failure.
-This little system is a performance powerhouse, capable of contributing 60GB/s and petabytes of effective capacity into a Universal Storage cluster, each.
+This little system is a performance powerhouse, capable of contributing 60GB/s and petabytes of effective capacity into a VAST cluster, each.
 Let’s dig in.

 Even in today’s ruler terms, Ceres is very dense.
 Customers can outfit their JBOFs with 10TB or 30TB rulers, and with 22 E1.Ls per system, Ceres can house up to 675TB of raw flash in only 1U of rack space.
 With VAST’s Similarity-based data reduction algorithms, Ceres can manage nearly 2PB of effective capacity per enclosure with an average 3:1 data reduction ratio.

-As a result of this industry collaboration, the introduction of the Ceres platform brings welcomed benefits to VAST Data Universal Storage customers centered around key design points:
+As a result of this industry collaboration, the introduction of the Ceres platform brings welcomed benefits to VAST customers centered around key design points:

 We’ve already had great interest from the industry.
-In fact, even before today’s announcement, we’ve taken orders for 170 PBs of Ceres systems, powered by VAST Universal Storage.
+In fact, even before today’s announcement, we’ve taken orders for 170 PBs of Ceres systems, powered by the VAST Data Platform.